Dyslexia Awareness in LCPS

 Forget about it!

 Remembering information after we’ve haven't focused on it recently, actually helps us recall that information over time.
-This is called cumulative review.
+This is called spaced practice and cumulative review.
 For example, do your first review a couple days after your child learns a new word.
 Wait another week to 10 days to review it again.
 After a month, review it once more.
 Keep track by writing the dates you practice a word next to each word in the journal.

 Teach them to be a word detective.